skmetz/ood_examples/bottom_of_all_things/post.md

     @pieces ||= DATA
   end</code></pre>

 This works, yes, but the code doesn't feel natural.
-Once the number of variants forces us to change to a case statement it feels more 'right' to expect the case statement to provide every order, including the default.
-Thus, Example 3 line 17 replaces Example 2 line 21 and all of the code that controls the concept of 'order' is now in the same place.
+Once the number of variants forces us to change to a ```case``` statement it feels more 'right' to expect it to deal with all of the ordering, even the default.
+Thus, Example 3 line 17 replaces Example 2 line 21 and all of the code that controls the concept of 'order' is now grouped together in the same place.

 The key idea here is that 'not changing the order' is a real thing, as real as randomizing or 'mostly' randomizing it.
 It's not as if :random and :mostly\_random represent one concept and 'doing nothing' represents another.
 There's one concept, 'order', and a number of different possibilities.
-One possible way to order something is to _leave its current order unchanged_; this algorithm is as valid as any other.
+One way to order something is to _leave its current order unchanged_; this algorithm is as valid as any other.

-Now that we're treating every order as a real thing, what next?
-Well, as a thought exercise, what would you do if there was lots of code in each branch of the case statement, so much that you felt obliged to extract each branch into a method of its own.
-What would you name these methods?
+Now that we're treating every order as a real thing, let's do a thought exercise.
+Image that each branch of the case statement contained many lines of code, so much that you felt obliged to extract them into methods of their own.
+What would you name the extracted methods?

-Example 3a does just this.
-It names the concepts represented by each branch and moves the code into new methods with those names.
+Example 3a illustrates this.
+You can think of it as naming concepts represented by each branch and moving the code into new methods with those names.

 ###Example 3a
 <pre class="line-numbers"><code class="language-ruby">class House